Matthew Victor Pastor: 2020 Trilogy

 He is in post-production on a number of diverse Asian Australian films dealing with social issues unique to the Australian landscape.
 With these projects currently in post-production If Magazine coined him, "Australia's most prolific filmmaker".
 2020 embarks production of his thematic 2020 trilogy capturing the Future, Present & Past of the global pandemic.
 He explains the process of making the 2020 Trilogy in Issue 97 of Senses of Cinema.
 "The two films I was working on in early 2020 would eventually become 1 and 2 of the trilogy: The Neon Across the ocean and A Pencil to the Jugular.
 The rapid changes in society caused me great anxiety and loneliness.
 The anxiety and isolation are predominant moods felt through the films.
 The pandemic is not over and globally this is something we can’t even comprehend.
 Even when these films are completed and released a feeling of melancholy in society will linger, an unresolved pain."
-The Neon Across the Ocean world premiered at the 44th São Paulo International Film Festival with some of the worlds first corona virus themed films like Coronation (2020 film) by Ai Weiwei.
+The Neon Across the Ocean world premiered at the 44th São Paulo International Film Festival with some of the first films based on the COVID-19 pandemic, such as Coronation (2020 film) by Ai Weiwei.
 The second installment in the trilogy world premiered at the 43rd Moscow International Film Festival.
 The film explores some of the social and racial injustices which have arisen during the pandemic.
 Pastor has said in Philippine Daily Inquirer about the 2020 trilogy "I feel we should talk about these experiences because they encourage people to stand up as opposed to accepting this as normal."
 The film is unique as it was co-written by international student Lorena Zarate and has a fresh perspective on life in Australia for people who are marginalised.